ShannonAI/ChineseBert/tasks/Weibo/README.md

 ## Train and Evaluate
 Download ChineseBERT model and save at `[CHINESEBERT_PATH]`.
-Run the following scripts to train and evaluate.
+Run the following scripts to train and evaluate. <br>
+For baseline model BERT, please see [bert.sh](../baseline/weibo/bert.sh).

 For ChineseBERT-Base (see [chinesebert_base.sh](./chinesebert_base.sh)),